 After the initial exam, the horse’s gaits are evaluated (in hand, under saddle, or both) before flexion tests are performed to identify any areas of soreness.
 Also, the buyers should obtain a detailed medical history from the seller, including any radiographs, ultrasounds, vaccinations, dental records, lameness, joint injections, illnesses, etc.

 Results of the Pre-Purchase Exam

 Equine veterinarians do not pass or fail a horse in a pre-purchase exam.
 The pre-purchase exam provides information to the buyer about the horse’s condition.
 Ultimately, it is up to the buyer to decide whether or not to purchase the horse.
 Using the information gathered, pre-purchase exams have saved many horse buyers much heartache and financial distress.

 Also, If the buyer is comfortable with the examination findings up to this point, further diagnostics can be pursued.

 Optional Pre-Purchase Exam Tests

-Radiographs are recommended to check for any boney abnormalities, particularly for any potential problem areas identified during the exam.
-Furthermore, a full set of radiographs is always recommended and will provide a baseline should any issues arise in the future.
+Radiographs are recommended to check for bony abnormalities, particularly for potential problem areas identified during the exam.
+Furthermore, a full set of radiographs is always recommended and will provide a baseline should any issues arise.

 Ultrasound can be performed on any old injuries or thickened tendons.
 Additionally, laboratory testing can be performed, most commonly general health screening and toxicology (drug testing for any painkillers, sedatives, or other medications).
 Also, the buyer is sent the final report when all lab and x-ray results are complete.